ItziSpyder/EnderPV/README.md

   EnderPV
 </h1>

-##### Ender chests are now expanded by a lot!
+#### Ender chests are now expanded by a lot!
+First free and open-source PlayerVaults plugin!
-##### With large storage 54 vaults and each of them being capable of saving up to 54 items, you can now venture of without worrying about your tiny inventory!
+#### With large storage 54 vaults and each of them being capable of saving up to 54 items, you can now venture of without worrying about your tiny inventory!

 - Expands your ender chest by having them store as vaults.
 - 54 vaults per player